15 Phylogenomics

 Here are the details of the calculations for a small NJ tree example with 6 taxa:

 Luckily, you won’t have to do this by hand since MEGA allows you to build a NJ tree.
 For that go back to MEGA and click on the Phylogeny symbol (toolbar of the main menu window) and then select Construct Neighbour Joining Tree.
-Type “Yes” when you are asked if you want to use the currently active date.
-In the window that pop up, you will then chance the Model/Method to p-distance.
+Click Yes when you are asked if you want to use the currently active data.
+In the window that pop up, you will then change theModel/Method to p-distance.
 Then press OK and a window with the calculated phylogenetic tree will pop up.

 p-distances?

-As said above, we will explore own NJ tree in FigTree.
-Open the software by typing figtree & in the terminal (if you use the same terminal window as the one in which you ran mega, you might have to press enter first).
-Then, open the NJ tree by clicking on File -> Open and selecting the file with the NJ tree NJ_tree.nwk
+As said above, we will explore oun NJ tree in figtree.
+Open the software (if you use the same terminal window as the one in which you ran MEGA, you might have to press enter first).

-Note that even though a root is displayed by default in FigTree, NJ trees are actually unrooted.
+Note that even though a root is displayed by default in figtree, NJ trees are actually unrooted.
 We know that Yersinia pseudotuberculosis (labelled here as Y. pseudotuberculosis) is an outgroup to Yersinia pestis.
 You can reroot the tree by selecting Y.pseudotuberculosis and pressing Reroot.

 Now we have a rooted tree.